rubyforgood/rubybythebay.org/naturebridge.md

 ![Photo showing off view of the lagoon from the bunks](/images/naturebridge_bunks_and_view.jpg "Photo showing off view of the lagoon from the bunks"){:class="img-responsive"}

 Many of the bunks have fantastic views of the outdoors!
-Some bunks have power outlets available; please let us know if you require a power outlet for your CPAP and we'll help make sure you get an appropriate bed.
+Some bunks have power outlets available; please let us know if you require a power outlet and we'll do our best to help you get an appropriately placed bed.

 ![Photo of bunkhouse - many bunks in neat rows](/images/naturebridge_bunkhouse.jpg "Photo of bunkhouse - many bunks in neat rows"){:class="img-responsive"}